-Using the e-gates, a so-called integrated two-step process is performed, whereby the first step is an eligibility check through identity document verification and the second step is the biometric check of the traveller.
-These functions are implemented by the smart technology components of the e-gate: the entry kiosk with an integrated passport reader device and a face capturing module integrated in the exit door.
+Using the e-gates, a so-called integrated two-step process is performed, whereby the first step is an eligibility check through identity document verification and the second step is the biometric check of the traveler.
+These functions are implemented by the smart technology components of the e-gate: the entry kiosk with an integrated passport reader device and a face capturing module integrated into the exit door.

 What does the e-gate do?
 In a nutshell, it identifies the person by verifying the identity document and the biometric data – and it manages access control in a self-service way, to maintain passenger flow.

-If the document inspection is successful, the e-gate entry door opens and the passenger steps inside the egate for the biometric check.
+If the document inspection is successful, the e-gate entry door opens, and the passenger steps inside the e-gate for the biometric check.
 After the live facial image capturing is done, it is automatically compared with the image read out of the chip of the electronic ID (ID card or passport).
-A successful verification will open the exit door and the passenger can continue his/her journey.
+Successful verification will open the exit door and the passenger can continue his/her journey.

 The four new ABC gates in Röszke complement 14 other secunet easygates that the Hungarian authorities have already been operating since 2019 at the international airports in Budapest and Debrecen.
 We have already written about it – read more in this case study.

 If you travel regularly, there is a pretty high chance that our passport and ID scanners have already verified one of your travel documents.
-These scanner devices are designed for professional 1st line verification, in order to speed up and secure border control procedure.
-Besides governmental use, passport reading is widely applied in lots of commercial projects as well – like in these ATMs, in this duty free shop or in these travel agencies.
+These scanner devices are designed for professional 1st line verification, in order to speed up and secure border control procedures.
+Besides governmental use, passport reading is widely applied in lots of commercial projects as well – like in these ATMs, in this duty-free shop, or in these travel agencies.

 Stay up-to-date about EES – subscribe to our newsletter on the bottom of this page.